AUTISM SPECTRUM DISORDERS

 The science of evaluating and treating children, adolescents and adults with autism spectrum disorders (ASD) is rapidly advancing.
 We are proud to be at the forefront of those advances, including the use of scientifically validated, cutting-edge laboratory tests such as the Folate Receptor Antibody Test (FRAT), Genomind’s PGx, and IntellxxDNA’s Neurodevelopmental Panel.
 These panels provide treatment guidance to help “turn off” genes that worsen the symptoms and behaviors of patients suffering from autism, and “turn on” genes that improve social skills, communication and language abilities, cognitive processing, and behavioral control.

 Once the screening, interview, and observation have taken place, we will create a comprehensive report with our recommendations addressing areas of concern based on the results.
 This report will explain if your child’s symptoms meet criteria for a diagnosis as well as outline what treatments are recommended based on current medical evidence and guidelines.
 We will recommend treatment centers to make this as easy as possible for you and your child.

-We conduct our evaluations entirely virtually in the comfort of your own home.
-This offers our Developmental-Behavioral Pediatrician the opportunity to observe how your child behaves at home and minimizes some of the problems inherent with an in-office assessment such as a new environment and a lack of familiar toys.
+We conduct our evaluations in-office, or virtually in the comfort of your own home.
+A virtual evaluation offers our Developmental-Behavioral Pediatrician the opportunity to observe how your child behaves at home and minimizes some of the problems inherent with an in-office assessment such as a new environment and a lack of familiar toys.
 Watching your child interact with their parents and with their own toys enables our team to see what you may see on a daily basis.

 "Will my child's treatments be covered by insurance?"

 The screens and tests used in our evaluation are all validated and standardized assessment tools.
-Our report will document all results as well as the opinion of our board-certified Developmental-Behavioral Pediatrician, which meet the requirements of most medical insurances.
+Our report will document all results as well as the opinion of our board-certified Developmental-Behavioral Pediatrician, which meet the requirements of most health insurance plans.